 It would be tempting to lump Jinan in with Changzhou and Shantou, given how low a profile it has among foreigners.
 On the other hand, Jinan enjoys nonstop flights from Los Angeles, a testament to its importance as the commercial center of growing Shandong province.

 Likewise, for a city as poorly-known as this one, Jinan's tourist attraction definitely make the 11 million people who live here proud.
 The most conspicuous one is the massive statue atop Thousand Buddha mountain, but you can also enjoy peaceful Batou Spring, scenic Daming Lake, and the informative Shandong Museum.

 15 of 15

 Harbin begins with the Ice Festival, but it doesn't end there.
-Most notable it's home to St. Sophia Cathedral, which is so scenic you might feel like you've traveled several hundred miles northward to Russia.
+Most notably it's home to St. Sophia Cathedral, which is so scenic you might feel like you've traveled several hundred miles north to Russia.